jlaiii/Omegle-IP-Puller/README.md

 ## Upcoming Features
 - Log all IP addresses and display the information and timer next to each one.
 - Timer showing how long you have been connected for.
+- Export all logged IP addresses and associated information, including the timer for each connection, for later reference.

 ## How to use
 1. Go to the Omegle website.